2026 SEASON

 Production Team: John Burns, Conrad Beaubien, Sarah Kirby

-Featuring: Bill McMahon, Aaron Armstrong, Bill Petch, John Betts, Melissa MacDonald, Carol Mannheim, Jay Scott, Megan Hutton, Gabriel Guadagnin, Amy Reid
+Featuring: Bill McMahon, Aaron Armstrong, Bill Petch, John Betts, Melissa MacDonald, Carol Manheimm, Jay Scott, Megan Hutton, Gabriel Guadagnin, Amy Reid - MEET THE CAST!

 Original Music: Johnny G Mazzei, Pete Manheimm, Megan Hutton, Sam Hirst

-Location: The Waring House, 395 Sandy Hook Road, Picton
+Location: The Waring House, 395 County Road 1, Picton

 Matinee Performances - August 1, 8